OpenFieldAutomation-OFA/ros-weed-control/teknic_hardware/README.md

 - `feed_constant`: Defines the conversion between one revolution of the output shaft to the distance traveled by the linear axis in m/rev. This needs to be set for `prismatic` joints and omitted for `revolute` joints.
 - `vel_limit`: Velocity limit in rad/s (without `feed_constant`) or m/s (with `feed_constant`).
 Used for position moves.
 - `acc_limit`: Acceleration limit in rad/s^2 (without `feed_constant`) or m/s^2 (with `feed_constant`).
 Used for position and velocity moves.
+- `homing`: If set to 2, the motor is always homed on activation.
+If set to 1 the motor is only homed if it has not been homed yet.
+If set to 0 the motor is never homed.
 - `peak_torque`: OPTIONAL.
 Peak torque of the motor in Nm.
 This is necessary if you want the `effort` state interface.
-- `homing`: If set to 2, the motor is always homed on activation.
-If set to 1 the motor is only homed if it has not been homed yet.
-If set to 0 the motor is never homed.

-Note that the acceleration and velocity limits defined here take precedence over any limits of your controller.
-E. g. if you use MoveIt with a `JointTrajectoryController` the limits in `joint_limits.yaml` need to be the same or smaller to work properly.